 * To declare your major in Psychology you must have received a C or higher in both PSYC 111 and PSYC 243.

 * To declare you major in the Applied Behavior Analysis (ABA) track you must have received a C or higher in PSYC 111 and PSYC 243, and have taken or be taking PSYC 355.

 Use the course-to-course look-up tool to see how your credits will transfer to Binghamton.

 You must meet with your instructor to determine if you will be permitted to receive an incomplete in a course.
 Incompletes are warranted when a student has a personal or medical emergency that prevents them from completing coursework.
 We highly encourage students and faculty to use the Incomplete Contract to ensure that all parties know exactly what coursework remains and when it must be completed by.
-Copies of the contract should be provided to the instructor, the student, and the advising office (S4-230B).
+Copies of the contract should be provided to the instructor, the student, and the advising office (Old Johnson, Room 202).

-For general information about transferring to Binghamton click here.
+General information about transferring to Binghamton.